 Alaska offers a front row seat to experience scenery or wildlife.

-The journey is part of the adventure when visit destinations in Lake and Pen Borough.
-Because none of our villages is accessible by car, your two options are plane or boat, and their are many options to chose from there.
+The journey is part of the adventure when visiting destinations around the Lake and Pen Borough.
+Because none of our villages is accessible by car, your two options are plane or boat.
+There are many options to chose from there so enjoy the ride!

 Nearly all travel around remote Alaska involves flying at some point.
 You can fly directly from Anchorage to Lake and Peninsula Borough locations, or you may fly to "hub" communities such as Iliamna or King Salmon.
 Some of the airlines listed offer regular service to specific villages, most smaller airlines will also charter service to most anywhere.
 Some also offer float planes.
 All are friendly and visitors should not hesitate to give them a call and ask how to get to their chosen destination.